 +35725368683

-• Drafting property reservation agreements, advice on the procedure to be followed
+• Drafting property reservation agreements and advice on the procedure to be followed.

-• Real estate sale agreements draft or review
+• Cyprus real estate sale agreements draft or review.

 Also, our expert team led by Marios Konstantinou can help with property taxation and estate planning:

-• We provide expert advice on property-related taxes, including capital gains tax, immovable property tax, and stamp duty, to ensure our clients' financial interests are safeguarded.
+• To safeguard our clients' financial interests, we provide expert advice on property-related taxes, including capital gains, immovable property tax, and stamp duty.

 • We advise on estate planning and inheritance law, particularly in drafting wills and managing property succession, ensuring compliance with Cypriot laws.